 Marat Umerov represents clients from around the globe in international dispute resolution and international trade matters related to metals and mining, energy, manufacturing, telecommunications and other sectors.

 Dr. Umerov specializes on international arbitrations under the rules of the International Centre for Settlement of Investment Disputes (ICSID), the United Nations Commission on International Trade and Law (UNCITRAL), and the rules of other dispute resolution fora.

 In international trade, he represents companies and governments in countervailing duty investigations and in court proceedings related to agencies’ determinations.

-Prior to joining Curtis, Mr. Umerov worked as a consultant for the International Centre for Settlement of Investment Disputes (ICSID).
-At ICSID, he served as Secretary of Arbitral Tribunals and assisted tribunal secretaries in disputes arising under bilateral investment treaties, host countries’ investment laws, the Energy Charter Treaty (ECT), and the North American Free Trade Agreement (NAFTA).
-Mr. Umerov has also worked at the International Monetary Fund (IMF), and was a research fellow at the Carnegie Endowment for International Peace in Moscow and Washington D.C., where he focused on issues of economics and security in the Central Asia and the Caucasus.
-Mr. Umerov has lived and worked in the Middle East and wrote a dissertation on Egypt’s political and economic liberalization.
+Prior to joining Curtis, Dr. Umerov served as secretary of arbitral tribunals and assisted tribunal secretaries at ICSID in disputes arising under bilateral investment treaties, host countries’ investment laws, the Energy Charter Treaty (ECT), and the North American Free Trade Agreement (NAFTA).
+He has also worked at the International Monetary Fund (IMF), and was a research fellow at the Carnegie Endowment for International Peace in Moscow and Washington, D.C., where he focused on issues of economics and security in Central Asia and the Caucasus.
+He wrote a dissertation on Egypt’s modern political and economic processes.